haoadoreorange/sieve-generator/README.md

             "self": ["electricity"],
             "Grocery": {
                 "localparts": "market",
-                // if title or sender contains keyword then go to label
+                // If title or sender contains keyword then go to label
-                // by default every labeled mail will not be marked read
+                // By default every labeled mail will not be marked read
-                // even if silent is set
+                // even if mark-as-read is set
                 "labels": {
                     "label": "keyword",
                     "label2": ["keyword2"]
                 },
                 "options": {
-                    // the generic filter here will be grocery.secret and
+                    // The generic filter here will be utilities.grocery.secret
-                    // not utilities.grocery.secret
+                    // not grocery.secret
-                    "orphan": true,
+                    "fullpath": true,
-                    // mark all email of this folder as read "silent": true,
+                    // Mark all email of this folder as read "mark-as-read": true,
-                    // not generate generic filter for this folder "generic": false
+                    // Not generate generic filter for this folder "generic": false
                 }
             }